by Paul Hiebert, some minor editing by Howard Culbertson

 Life in a foreign culture leads to misunderstandings and ethnocentric responses and also to culture shock.
 This is a period of confusion and cultural disorientation in which people who move from one culture to another may find it hard to cope with even the simple tasks required to stay alive.

 Many people respond with contempt for the new society and separate themselves into their own cultural ghettos.
-Some, however, involve themselves in their new cultural surroundings, and learn to appreciate it, and in doing so, become more aware of their own cultural assumptions and of alternate life-styles.
+Some, however, involve themselves in their new cultural surroundings and learn to appreciate them.
+In doing so, become more aware of their own cultural assumptions and of alternate lifestyles.
 They acquire an international perspective and the ability to adapt to more than one culture, but at the price of being fully adjusted to none of them.
 They are often happiest when they are flying from one country to another.

-The potential for culture shock is present each time a person changes cultures, and even the seasoned bicultural person, aware of the hazard, faces disorientation in a new society and a reverse culture shock when he returns to his parent culture.
+The potential for culture shock is present each time a person changes cultures.
+Even seasoned bi-cultural individuals, aware of the hazard, will face disorientation wheb entering another new society.
+They will also experience reverse culture shock upon returning to their parent culture.

 Three approaches characteristic of anthropologists' study of people have been: 1) an emphasis on a holistic theoretical model of man, 2) the use of the concept of culture as an analytical tool, and 3) the use of the method of cross-cultural comparison.

 One of the value assumptions behind these three approaches is the desire to understand all people as fully human.
 Alicja Iwanska, a Polish anthropologist, pointed out how difficult this can be.
-In a study of Americans of the Northwest coast, she concluded that they divide their world into three broad categories: "scenery," such as the mountains, weather, and strange places, which provide the staple for most conversations; "machinery," such as tractors, cars, books, pencils, and other items used to do a job; and "people."
-She found, however, that they tended to see American Indians as "scenery" and transient laborers as "machinery."
+In a study of people living on the Northwest Coast, she concluded that many of them divided their world into three broad categories: "scenery," such as the mountains, weather, and strange places, which provide the staple for most conversations; "machinery," such as tractors, cars, books, pencils, and other items used to do a job; and "people."
+She found, however, that they tended to see indigenous Indians as "scenery" and migrant laborers as "machinery."
 Only friends and relatives were really "people."

-But this ethnocentrism is not unique to Americans.
-Humans in a great many societies call themselves by words that can be roughly translated as "people" and refer to all other humans by terms that mean "enemy," "devils," or "evil spirits" in other words, as something other than human beings.
+Of course, ethnocentrism is not unique to people of European ancestry who are from the USA.
+Humans in a great many societies call themselves by words that can be roughly translated as "people" and refer to all other humans by terms that mean "enemy," "devils," or "evil spirits" in other words, as something other than human beings